fpserg/RealMe/docs/PRODUCT/2026-07-27/LI.md

 Owling was hit by a boy on bicycle when running after a ball.
 Fortunately no injuries and back to explorer mode soon after.
 Alisa and Sergey were fiercely arguing with the boy who hit Owling and made him apologize

+LI

+Saw a fox on our way to Stronghold.
+Was crossing the road and stopped in front of our car so we all could see it.
+Night is peaceful with full moon and full of stars.